CalConnect/DEVGUIDE/_pages/iMIP/iMIPBest-Practices.md

 This structure is based on interoperability testing with various existing implementations.
 Some clients will only see the part with the standard text/calendar content-type and the method header.
-Other clients are only able to attached parts with application/ics (which is non-standard)
+Other clients are only able to attach parts with application/ics (which is non-standard)

 It is also recommended that the filename of the application/ics part end with `.ics`.